laminlabs/lamin-blog/docs/spatialdata.md

 Lukas created the `SpatialDataCurator` class and usage guides.

-Altana overhauled the `spatialdata` guides.
+Altana overhauled the usage guides.

 Tim [implemented a helper function](https://github.com/scverse/spatialdata/pull/806) to access shared metadata, is the lead author of `spatialdata-plot` and provided feedback in the context of his work on [spatialdata-db](https://lamin.ai/scverse/spatialdata-db).